-Leeds, West Yorkshire – Stephanie Hayden, a 45-year-old man who identifies as a woman and lawyer, has what his critics argue is a pattern of targeting those who do not share his faith in gender identity ideology, the belief system which forms the basis of transgenderism.
+Leeds, West Yorkshire, UK – Stephanie Hayden, a 45-year-old man who identifies as a woman and lawyer, has what his critics argue is a pattern of targeting those who do not share his faith in gender identity ideology, the belief system which forms the basis of transgenderism.

 Mr. Hayden regularly threatens gender identity disbelievers with civil or criminal lawsuits, or tries to have them ousted from their careers, say critics.